- March 23, 2019

 The process of self-forgiveness allowed me to choose differently by integrating my painful experiences into my understanding of who I am.
 By embracing the truth of all I have done and choosing to process the pain, I have the advantage of consciously applying that learning and growth to the choices I make today—which I would not be able to do had I continued to wallow in victimhood and self-punishment.

-As I learned many years ago, and as I now teach my clients, to cling to our pain does not change the past.
+As I learned many years ago, and as I now teach my clients, clinging to our pain does not change the past.
 It only changes your ability to be present today and to extend unconditional love and empathy.
-The process of self-forgiveness allows us to release anything that keeps us stuck in a cycle of shame, and allows us to grow our capacity to love ourselves and feel deep connection with others.
+The process of self-forgiveness allows us to release anything that keeps us stuck in a cycle of shame, and allows us to grow our capacity to love ourselves and feel a deep connection with others.

 It’s Painful as Hell

 Perhaps the biggest reason self-forgiveness is difficult is inherent to the process itself.
 In order to process our experiences, we must get present to our suffering.
 This discomfort can be profoundly acute when we look at the impact we have had on others.
 Coming face-to-face with the regret and shame we feel requires both surrender and a warrior spirit.

 Self-forgiveness is painful but it’s not too painful.
 When we engage in the healing process with intentionality and structure, it is no longer overwhelming.
-We come to terms with our feelings and are able to embrace them–and ourselves–with both curiosity and compassion.
+Through the process, we come to terms with the full breadth of our feelings and are able to embrace them with both curiosity and compassion.
 Feelings are there for a reason.
 They are a universal human experience and have purpose.

 Without regret, we would not know how to act in the world.
 Without anger, we might not be compelled to take action.
 Uncomfortable feelings serve an important function by helping us make meaning of our experiences and choose how to navigate through life.
 The problem is not having them; it is holding on to them or not allowing them to move through us as they are meant to.